idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

 in the MOOC
 so far which I think
 also refers to managing communication with distributed teams;
-thats sometimes there's going to be language barriers; so sometimes you'll need to say, right, I wanna rephrase it I'm gonna try and use examples ... there's courseware issues ... so there's gonna be for any given assignment there's gonna be common problems
+that's - sometimes there's going to be language barriers; so sometimes you'll need to say, "Right, I wanna rephrase it I'm gonna try and use examples" ... there's courseware issues ... so there's gonna be for any given assignment there's gonna be common problems
 ...
 I'll try and give your a prep on those week by week as we go through